Find out how to organize your scrapbook paper so it is easy to use and keep organized while crafting!

 A little background about my crafting and sewing space: It is relatively small and since it is half of our family room, it is important that most of my crafting supplies are tucked away.
 Everything needs a place of its own so I can quickly clean the area up when I am not working.

-Organizing the majority of my paper using file folders turned out to be the perfect solution!
+I have organized all of my paper that is 8.5″ x 11″ or smaller into file folders.
 It is easy to access and easy to keep organized.
 Plus, it is tucked away and out of site when not in use.
-I have organized all of my paper that is 8.5″ x 11″ or smaller into file folders.
 The folders all live on a small file cart that slides out from under my desk.
 This cart is from The Container Store and is part of their Elpha system.
 It was too tall to fit under my desk with the wheels on it, so I had to remove them.
-Sliders I purchased from Target are under the legs of the cart, allowing it to still slide out easily.
+Under the legs of the cart are sliders which allow it to still slide out easily on our carpet.

-The paper is sorted by color and then also by design; including stripes, polka dots, plaid, floral, Christmas, wood grain, and print.
+The paper is sorted by color and then also by pattern; including stripes, polka dots, plaid, floral, Christmas, wood grain, and print.
 Print covers all of the printed paper that doesn’t fit into one of the other categories.
 I also have folders for specialty papers like vellum and textured paper.

 At first I used tabs that had the names of each section written on them.
 After using those for a while, I switched to using the actual paper as the tab and found it was way quicker to grab what I needed.
 Especially with the colored paper, the visual tabs were easier.